Rapture's Delight: Reception

 "Rapture's Delight" was broadcast on December 13, 2009 as part of the animated television block on Fox.
 It was preceded by The Simpsons, and its sister shows The Cleveland Show and Family Guy.
 It was watched by 6.2 million homes during its initial airing, according to the Nielsen ratings, despite airing simultaneously with Sunday Night Football on NBC, Extreme Makeover: Home Edition on ABC, and Cold Case on CBS.
 The episode garnered a 3.1 rating in the 18-49 demographic, slightly edging out over The Cleveland Show, but having a slight lower rating that The Simpsons and lower than Family Guy by a considerable margin.
 The episode's total viewership and ratings decreased slightly from the previous episode, "G-String Circus", which was watched by 6.4 million homes during its original airing and received a 3.3 rating in the 18-49 demographic.

 "Rapture's Delight" was met with acclaim from many television critics upon its initial airing.
 Emily VanDerWerff of The A.V.
-Club gave it a very positive review.
-She opined: "And then after I was pretty well convinced that nothing could top The Simpsons, this came along and was one of the best American Dad episodes I've ever seen.
-It's entirely possible this is just because the show hit my sweet spot [...] but the way the show started out as a fairly standard American Dad episode and then just gradually went more and more batshit insane was definitely worth it."
-She went on to give the episode an "A" grade, the highest grade of the night, beating out The Simpsons episode "O Brother, Where Bart Thou?", The Cleveland Show episode "A Cleveland Brown Christmas", and Family Guy episode "Business Guy".
-Jason Hughes of TV Squad gave the episode a very positive review, and went on to write, "American Dad was always the one that stayed with the characters and avoided trips into fantasy.
+Club gave it a very positive review, calling it one of the best episodes of the series.
+She praised how the episode began in a grounded manner and became more surreal as it went on, and gave it an "A" grade, the highest grade of the night, beating out The Simpsons episode "O Brother, Where Bart Thou?", The Cleveland Show episode "A Cleveland Brown Christmas", and Family Guy episode "Business Guy".
+Jason Hughes of TV Squad gave the episode a very positive review, writing "American Dad was always the one that stayed with the characters and avoided trips into fantasy.
 Wacky asides and over-the-top shenanigans are a staple of Family Guy and have proven a smaller, but still important, part of The Cleveland Show.
-So I was left with my jaw hanging open when the rapture kicked in and people started flying off to heaven.
-Admittedly, I've not seen every episode of American Dad, so maybe this isn't as surprising an episode as I thought it was.
-It was, however, a simply fantastic episode."
-He also went on to comment on the controversy surrounding the episode, saying "I'd imagine this episode will be met with plenty of controversy, for their portrayal of Francine and Jesus having a relationship among many other things, but I still found myself laughing at Roger's hysteria over Christianity.
-Looking at it from his very outside perspective [...] the whole thing must seem as equally ridiculous as any of our science fiction and fantasy premises."
+So I was left with my jaw hanging open when the rapture kicked in and people started flying off to heaven."
+He also laughed at Roger's interpretation of Christianity, finding it to be in-character for an extraterrestrial.